omkarcloud/botasaurus/README.md

 scrape_heading(data_items)
 ```

-For scraping bot-protected websites (e.g., by Cloudflare), use the `Browser` module.
+For visiting well protected websites, use the `Browser` module.

 Here's a template for creating production-ready datasets using the `Browser` module: